Learn how to work with the Categories list, including how to sort the list.

 After clicking, a small arrow appears in the header cell, as seen above.

-- If the arrow is pointing up, then this means the data in the row is in ascending order.
+- If the arrow is pointing up, the data in the row is in ascending order.

 - If the arrow points down, then the data is in descending order.